Skip Navigation

 Play the long game, as change rarely happens overnight.
 Keep building your coalition, gathering more testimonies, and pushing for more legislators to get involved.
 Even if initial efforts don’t result in immediate success, each step forward brings you closer to the goal.

-For guidance and support, contact NEA senior policy analyst Blake West, [email protected], and NEA Aspiring Educators Chair Hannah StClair, [email protected].
+For more guidance and support, contact NEA senior policy analyst Blake West, [email protected], and NEA Aspiring Educators Chair Hannah StClair, [email protected].

 National Education Association logo